shruzberry/garden2/_notes/Sean's Garden/01 Original Ideas/🌱Comparing Dungeon Crawl Styles.md

-taking into consideration my work from [[Favor Fun over Realism]], and [[The Only Dungeon Map You'll Ever Need]], I would like to create a standard that I will use for more complicated dungeons going forward.
+taking into consideration my work from [[🌰Favor Fun over Realism]], and [[The Only Dungeon Map You'll Ever Need]], I would like to create a standard that I will use for more complicated dungeons going forward.
 The existing styles are as follows

 Assumptions
 1. A party who wishes to can complete the dungeon in a 3-4 hour session